amarinderthind/CGRphylo/README.md

 #plot(hclust(as.dist(distance)))
 ```
-###  Saving Results in different output formats (mega, phylip, newick, Nexus)
+###  Saving Results in different output formats (mega, phylip, Newick, Nexus)

-For tree visulization with third party tools, results can be saved into mega or phylip format using `saveMegaDistance` and `savePhylipDistance` respectively.
+For tree visualization with third-party tools, results can be saved into mega or phylip format using `saveMegaDistance` and `savePhylipDistance` respectively.

 ```
 Mega_file_name <- paste('Recombi_N_filtering_',N_filter,'_mega_distance_file_for_k_',k_mer,'.meg')